nowakca/PSDependencyGraph/README.md

 Have you inherited some powershell code with a bunch of functions but you don't know where to get started?
 This can help.

-Kick off `show-PSScriptCallGraph` to get a sense of what is calling what and you'll have a good idea where to start in trying to understand that code.
+Kick off `build-PSScriptCallGraph` to get a sense of what is calling what and you'll have a good idea where to start in trying to understand that code.

 This is NOT a polished product, I got it working enough to get what I needed out of it at the moment, but it should be easily expandable to wider use cases.